ErikNixdorf/radohydro/README.md

 * shapely

 ## Limitations
+<span style="color:red">**Important: Currently fiona and rasterio package cant be installed together due to a version conflict with gdal (gdal.2.x vs gdal 3.0).
+As soon as this is fixed radohydro 0.4 will be released which will have less lines of code and higher performance by applying rasterstats package**</span>.

 * until now supports only download of hourly datasets
 * for more than 500 precipation records(~21days), output as shp is not supported (dbase problem)
 * large amounts of polygons per shapefile (>10000) may lead to considerable performance decrease